Table of Contents

 fail _ = []The list monad is similar to a familiar Haskell tool, the list comprehension.
 We can illustrate this similarity by computing the Cartesian product of two lists.
 First, we'll write a list comprehension.

-For once, we'll use explicit notation for the monadic code instead of block notation.
+For once, we'll use bracketed notation for the monadic code instead of layout notation.
 This will highlight how structurally similar the monadic code is to the list comprehension.

 monadic xs ys = do { x <- xs; y <- ys; return (x,y) }The only real difference is that the value we're constructing comes at the end of the sequence of expressions, instead of the beginning as in the list comprehension.
 Also, the results of the two functions are identical.